 Flogging Faith

 When the survivors of the Drakeblood Knights left Shulva to its ruin, they brought the kingdom’s wisdom with them.
 And where did they go with that pillaged culture if not back home to their country of origin?
 The name of this country has now been lost, but this is be probably because it had been supplanted by a new nation: Lindelt.
 The remaining knights had established the country after creating a new religious institution called the Archdrake Sect, or “Archdragon Temple”, (古竜院) which explains the robed clerics’ helmets and reference to them being holy knights in the description for Replenishment.
 Cut descriptions of the armor set originally connecting it to the Silverdrake Knights (白竜騎士団) further supports this notion.
-“Silverdrake” actually refers to a white dragon, the same term for Seath the “paledrake” (白竜) — it would seem that the order was originally planned to be dedicated to the scaleless archdragon specifically.
-Nevertheless, the armor’s cut and original in-game descriptions link its wearers to stalwart faith and miracles.
+“Silverdrake” actually refers to a white dragon, the same term for Seath the “paledrake” (白竜) — it would seem that the order was originally planned to be dedicated to the scaleless archdragon specifically, hence their white cloaks.
+Nevertheless, the armor’s cut and original in-game descriptions link its wearers to stalwart faith and stellar miracles.

 The only explanation for the Drakeblood Knights suddenly becoming men of the cloth is them taking advantage of the knowledge that they stole from Shulva.
 They then spread their influence and founded a theocracy built upon the strict laws and commandments dictated by their new religion.
 As to why the name of their land has been forgotten to history, one need only look at the fact that these destroyers of Shulva concealed their past before founding their religion.
 The history of Lindelt’s foundation is recorded by the temple, yet it has been kept secret to all but a select few, presumably the highest-ranking members.
 And anyone who attempts to ascertain the true nature of the sect, whether that be its origins or the deeper truth behind its doctrines, simply disappears.
 In fact, the updated description for their armor even states that these things should remain a secret to the world at large.
 The temple fears the general public learning the circumstances surrounding their theocracy and have strictly regulated that information so that only they have records on the subject, making it easy for its predecessor’s name to be lost along with its geopolitical relevancy.